jeffhussmann/knock-knock/README.txt

         ├── refs.fasta.fai
         └── refs.gff

-Input fastqs and processed outputs are kept in base_dir/experiments, which should contain 'group' directories which themselves contain one or more 'experiment' directories.
+Input fastqs and sample sheets describing the experiments that produced them are kept in base_dir/data in 'group' directories.

-Each experiment directory should contain a fastq file and 'description.yaml'.
+Each sample_sheet.yaml should contain {experiment names: {description dictionary}} pairs.

-description.yaml must always contain the key-value pair:
+Each experiment's description dictionary must always contain the key-value pair:

     target_info: name of the target (see below)

 For a PacBio experiment, it should also contain

-    fastq_fn: name of the fastq file (relative to the experiment_name directory, i.e. just the basename)
+    fastq_fn: name of the fastq file (relative to the group's directory, i.e. just the basename)

 For a MiSeq experiment, it should contain:
-	R1_fn: name of the R1 fastq file (relative to the experiment_name directory, i.e. just the basename)
+    R1_fn: name of the R1 fastq file (relative to the group's directory, i.e. just the basename)
-	R2_fn: name of the R2 fastq file (relative to the experiment_name directory, i.e. just the basename)
+    R2_fn: name of the R2 fastq file (relative to the group's directory, i.e. just the basename)

-It can also contain other optional keys describing properties of the experiment:
+It can also contain other optional keys describing properties of the experiment, e.g.:
     cell_line: string
     donor_type: string
-    capped: boolean
-    cap: string
     replicate: integer
     sorted: boolean